 These are some of the banks which stand alongside the biggest names, all of which operate in many respects in an equivalent way to the bulge bracket banks.
-You may find that the features which can distinguish them from bulge bracket banks (such as smaller offices and deal teams, particular specialisations, or still developing business areas) fit your career needs better.
+You may find that many of the features that distinguish them from bulge bracket banks (such as smaller offices and deal teams, particular specialisations, or still developing business areas) fit your career needs better.

 BNP Paribas – A huge, stable, Paris-headquartered bank with a lot of major corporate clients based in France.
 Their trading operations are mainly in London.
 The BNP Paribas group also includes a strong European retail banking business.

-- HSBC – HSBC is one of the largest banking and financial services organisations in the world.
-Its headquarters are in London, but it originated in China and continues to have a strong Asian business.
+HSBC – HSBC is one of the largest banking and financial services organisations in the world.
+Its headquarters are in London’s Canary Wharf, but it originated in China and continues to have a strong Asian business.

 Emerging markets experts

-- Standard Chartered – Standard Chartered is headquartered in Britain, but makes most of its profits from Africa, Asia and the Middle East.
+Standard Chartered – Standard Chartered is headquartered in the UK, but makes most of its profits from Africa, Asia and the Middle East.
 Standard Chartered's presence in Asia is strengthened by its ties with Chinese bank ABC.

-- Rothschild – Today's Rothschild is one of the descendants of a long-standing family banking business that has had a presence in European finance for centuries.
+Rothschild – Today's Rothschild is one of the descendants of a long-standing family banking business that has had a presence in European finance for centuries.
 The bank is still predominantly family-controlled and has a particularly strong reputation for M&A.

 Greenhill – Greenhill was created by a former Morgan Stanley senior banker and now has a formidable reputation of its own for its M&A advice.
 Greenhill recently sold its private equity branch to concentrate on advisory work, acquiring financial advisory firm Cogent Partners in 2015.